bhidapa/web/README.md

 When developing locally with docker compose, your WordPress Site Health Status will show that the REST API is encountering errors.

-This is because the check is performed using curl from the `fpm` service on `localhost:58386` trying to reach `nginx`, but it's actually available only on `nginx:80` in Docker's network.
+This is because the check is performed using curl from the wordpress service trying to reach `localhost:58386`, but wordpress is actually available only on `localhost:80` inside the service.

 The failing health check can be safely ignore because when the website is deployed, WordPress site URL will be correct and the REST API accessible.